Flying from Rome to Beijing: what you need to know

 More about Beijing

-All great journeys should include a little sightseeing.
-Forbidden City, Temple of Heaven and Tiananmen Square are attractions you won't want to skip in Beijing.
+All great adventures should include a little sightseeing.
+Forbidden City, Temple of Heaven and Tiananmen Square are must-do's during your Beijing adventure.

 Explore more of China